 And as you near the finish line your body is failing.

 You can’t breathe

-A.N.
-This poem is about my first panic attack.
-At the time, I had no idea what was going on.
+At the time of my first panic attack, I had no idea what was going on.
 I wasn’t anxious about any particular thing, but all that had been stressing me to do with school, extra-curricular activities and my personal health must have been building up and up until it all got too much.
 I remember having to sit down at every chance as I struggled to make it home, then collapsing on the floor in tears in front of my family, who took me to A&E. It is written in second person in order to allow readers to imagine experiencing the changes for themselves, or to create empathy in those who have gone through something similar.